DaanKleijn/project_blok_c/README.md

-# Introduction
+# Web-shop Recommendation Engine
-TODO: Give a short introduction of your project.
-Let this section explain the objectives or the motivation behind this project.
+This project is dedicated to designing a recommendation engine for the op=op voordeelshop web-shop.
+We have developed several engines and validated them against each other in order to find the best recommendation engine for this use case.
+We have also written an advice-rapport about this project, the concept version can be found under Adviesrapport_Recommendatie_Engine versie 2.docx.
+Written by Kasper Sikkema, Daan Kleijn and Susan Bruggeling.

 # Getting Started
 TODO: Guide users through getting your code up and running on their own system.
 In this section you can talk about:
 1. Installation process
 2. Software dependencies
 3. Latest releases

 4. API references

 # Build and Test
-TODO: Describe and show how to build your code and run the tests.
+The dataset used with this project is not publicly available.
+If you do not have it, you cannot use this project.

 # Contribute
 TODO: Explain how other users and developers can contribute to make your code better.